 (a) a person makes an application under subclause (1) and notice has been given to the other party in accordance with subclause (3); and

-(b) that other party does not within 7 days after service of that notice, file in the office in which the application was filed a notice in writing in the prescribed form indicating that he intends to dispute the application,
+(b) that other party does not within 7 days after service of that notice, or such longer period as the court hearing the application thinks fit, file in the office in which the application was filed a notice in writing in the prescribed form indicating that the party intends to dispute the application,

-a competent court may, without conducting a formal hearing, order payment in accordance with the application.
+the court may, without conducting a formal hearing, order payment in accordance with the application.

-(5) If the other party indicates in the manner referred to in subclause (4) that he intends to dispute the application, section 18(2) and the other provisions of this Act relating to proceedings shall thereupon apply in relation to the application.
+(5) If the other party indicates in the manner referred to in subclause (4) that the party intends to dispute the application, section 18(2) and the other provisions of this Act relating to proceedings shall thereupon apply in relation to the application.

 (6) A tenant may not make an application under subclause (1) before the termination of the residential tenancy agreement.